-Can you make money from Google online advertising?
+Can you make money from Google Adsense advertising?

-Google Ads work by trying to match what people are looking for by using Google search with ads for products or services.
+Google Adsense for search works by trying to match what people are looking for when using Google search with ads placed by Google for products or services.

 Can you make money from the Google AdSense program?